Andrew Mountbatten-Windsor arrested in Epstein investigation | The National

 'Nobody above the law'

-UK Prime Minister Keir Starmer earlier told the BBC on Thursday that "nobody is above the law".
-He added that the principle was "very important" and "has to apply in this case in the same way it would in any other case".
+UK Prime Minister Keir Starmer earlier on Thursday told the BBC that "nobody is above the law".
+He added that the principle was "very important" and "has to apply in this case in the same way it would in any other".

-Stephen Parkinson, director of public prosecutions – a position Mr Starmer once held - has previously said “it’s my job to enforce the law and I do so without fear or favour, and that is unaffected by the status of the individual concerned".
+Stephen Parkinson, director of public prosecutions – a position Mr Starmer once held - previously said: “It’s my job to enforce the law and I do so without fear or favour, and that is unaffected by the status of the individual concerned.”

 Mr Parkinson also said he had “total confidence” that detectives would examine any relevant evidence that might point to criminality.